-Held on a Saturday in late August, families gather together to garden, weed, help with projects and clean up our campus before the children come back to school.
+Held on Saturday in late August, families gather together to garden, weed, help with projects and clean up our campus before the children come back to school.

 Opening Day Rose Ceremony

-Back to School Night
+Back to School Picnic

 All Hallow’s Eve, or as it is better known, Halloween, was originally one of the four Celtic “cross” festivals; that is, a festival occurring at time between, instead of on, the Solstice or Equinox.
 It falls at a time of growing darkness, when the shadows are lengthening and the sun moves down through the sky.
 At one time celebrated as a year’s end/beginning, it was thought that at this point the veil between the physical world and the spiritual world was thinner and that movement between the two was possible.
 It was a time of purification and guarding against those spirits who would cause harm to humanity.
 It was also a time to honor those friends and companions who had passed on to the other side.
 It was thought that by acknowledging and honoring the darker side of existence, we would gain the power to resist that which is harmful.